 Grass cutting - Let It Bee programme

-Grass was left to grow in some areas of the district in May.
+Grass will be left to grow in some areas of the district from May.
 Cutting schedule on sites will commence again in June, with many sites cut by the end of June or beginning of July.

 Understanding Let It Bee